-A physician assistant (PA) is a state licensed healthcare professional who practices medicine with physician supervision.
+A physician assistant (PA) is a state licensed healthcare professional who practices medicine with physician collaboration.
 PAs are able to perform an extensive range of medical services from entry-level primary care to highly technical specialty procedures in nearly every medical and surgical healthcare setting.
-In some rural and underserved communities PAs may serve as the primary providers of healthcare.
+In some rural and underserved communities, PAs may serve as the primary providers of healthcare.

 Because of the close working relationship that PAs have with physicians, PAs are educated in a medical school model.
-The original concept was to train PAs as primary care providers who could practice under the supervision and direction, but not necessarily in the presence, of a physician.
-Primary care remains the foundation of physician assistant education and training, while specialty training is obtained on-the-job or with some post graduate clinical programs.
+The original concept was to train PAs as primary care providers who could practice with the collaboration and direction but not necessarily in the presence, of a physician.
+Primary care remains the foundation of physician assistant education and training, while specialty training is obtained on-the-job or with some post-graduate clinical programs.

-All PAs must graduate from a nationally accredited (ARC-PA) program, pass a national certification exam (NCCPA) and be licensed by a state medical board before being able to practice with physician supervision.
-Supervision standards are controlled by legislation and medical licensing boards and vary from state to state.
-Further, to maintain national certification, PAs must log 100 hours of continuing medical education every two years and sit for a recertification exam every ten years.
+All PAs must graduate from a nationally accredited (ARC-PA) program, pass a national certification exam (NCCPA) and be licensed by a state medical board before being able to practice with physician collaboration.
+Collaboration standards are controlled by legislation and medical licensing boards and vary from state to state.
+Further, to maintain national certification, PAs must log 100 hours of continuing medical education every two years and sit for a re-certification exam every ten years.